Literary Translator

 Languages

-I live in the United States and work on projects involving different languages and cultural contexts.
+I’m from Minas Gerais, Brazil, with a degree in Communications and a translator by calling.
+I live in the United States with my family and work on projects that involve multiple languages and cultural contexts.

 Languages: Portuguese, English, Spanish, and French.